View by Product

 - Laptops with network access for the meeting holder and all viewer participants

-The first step is to setup VGA Recorder Lite so that it is streaming a display sources to the internet.
+The first step is to setup VGADVI Recorder so that it is streaming a display source to the internet.
 Using a simple computer display is a good way to test this setup.

-2. Hook up VGA Recorder Lite to the Ethernet through its Ethernet RJ-45 port.
+2. Connect VGADVI Recorder to the Network its Ethernet RJ-45 port.

-3. Connect a microphone to the recorder’s Audio In port.
+3. Connect the audio to the recorder’s Audio In port.

-7. If you know the URL/IP address of the broadcast, use it with your browser or media player to make sure the video/audio feed is streamed over the network.
+4. If you know the URL/IP address of the broadcast stream, use it with your browser or media player to make sure the video/audio feed is streamed over the network.
 If you do not know the URL/IP address, perform this operation in the step 2.

-If you do not know the URL IP address for your VGA Recorder Lite installed above, download the Network Discovery Utility from the VGA Recorder Lite’s product page to the laptop you are using to configure the system.
+If you do not know the URL/IP address for your VGADVI Recorder installed above, download the Network Discovery Utility from http://www.epiphan.com/support/ to the laptop you are using to configure the system.